cs4241-20a/a2-shortstack/README.md

 - To use: Simply state the Course Name, the Assignment/Task, its Due Date, and the Effort to complete it (1=least - 5=most)
 - A priority will be automatically assigned based on the Due Date and the Effort of the assignment.
 - I used a combination of row based and column based Flexboxes within my style.css file to position the elements in the UI.
 - **NOTE**: I used the HTML5 input type datetime-local.
-This input type is not supported on Mac Safari or IE. For the best experience, use a good browser such as Chrome, Firefox or Edge.
+This input type is not supported on Mac Safari or IE. For the best experience, use the latest version of a good browser such as Chrome, Firefox or Edge.

 ## Baseline Requirements
 **Server**: